-ACC 490B Accounting Cooperative Education (6 credits)
+ACC 490A Accounting Cooperative Education (3 credits)

-This program provides an opportunity for a student to work in public, private or governmental accounting in a supervised and structured work experience.
+ACC 490B Accounting Cooperative Education (6 credits) This program provides an opportunity for a student to work in public, private or governmental accounting in a supervised and structured work experience.
 Prerequisites: consent from the Career Development Center and approval by the program coordinator/department chair, with 3 credits given for 240 hours and 6 credits given for 480 hours.
 Offered every year.

-ACC 491A Accounting/Finance Co-operative
+ACC 491A Accounting/Finance Co-operative Education (3 credits)

-ACC 491B Accounting/Finance Co-operative Education (6 credits) ACC 491C Accounting/Finance Co-operative Education (12 credits)
+ACC 491B Accounting/Finance Co-operative Education (6 credits)

+ACC 491C Accounting/Finance Co-operative Education (12 credits)

-Request for credits made by the Career Development Center and approved by the program coordinator/department chair, with 3 credits given for 240 hours, 6 credits given for 480 hours and 12 credits given for 960 hours.
+Request for credits made by the Career Development Office and approved by the program coordinator/department chair, with 3 credits given for 240 hours, 6 credits given for 480 hours and 12 credits given for 960 hours.
 Offered every year.